vipulnaik/diet-exercise-health/notes/2023-08-04-sauerkraut-red-chutney-and-sore-throat.md

 I woke up around 9:40 AM, after being semi-awake in bed for about 20 minutes.
 I decided not to go out jogging today, as I seemed to still have a runny nose.
-Fortunately I don't have much by way of personal chores today so I'm planning to mostly be sedentary today.
+Fortunately I didn't have much by way of personal chores on this day so I was able to stay mostly sedentary and overall had a more relaxed day.

+I continued to have a moderately runny nose through the day, but my productivity was otherwise close to normal (other than my skipping of exercise).
+I went to sleep shortly before midnight.

+### Actions at night

+I woke up once in the middle of the night to blow my nose but otherwise had a good sleep.
+I woke up a little before 8 AM.
+I might have chosen to sleep in more, but I know that I needed to get up soon for a meeting at 9:15 AM so I decided to get up rather than go back to sleep and be woken abruptly by the alarm.